New Jersey ACA Form 1095-B/C Reporting Requirements

 - 7.The covered individual's spouse and dependent(s) information, if applicable (name, SSN or DOB, and months covered)

-As of the publication of this article, it is unclear whether there are any penalties for employers who fail to fulfill these obligations.
+For failure to file ACA Forms 1095-B/C, it is unclear whether there are any penalties for employers who fail to fulfill these obligations.
 Once the State establishes this information, we will provide an update accordingly.

 With extensive experience in handling the e-filing of both the federal ACA reporting and the State individual mandate reporting, ACAwise can accurately and quickly report your healthcare coverage information to the State electronically through the State’s system for filing W-2 forms without any additional stress.